SensorAnalyticsAus/KM-MOD/README.md

 `cd KM-MOD`

 ### Config
-Paths/variables need to be set to actual paths/values at the beginning of these files.
+Paths and the `DV` identifier string need to be set to actual paths/value at the beginning of these files.
+The `DV` value must be the same among `daily-driver-mp`, `moviefrm-list`, and `moviefrm-list-ni`

 ```
 config.py
 daily-driver-mp